Reedsport captures state title in wrestling

 Brookings-Harbor’s Averi Winn placed fourth at 285 pounds in the Class 3A division after winning two straight elimination consolation matches.

-Burns took the Class 3A team title, while La Grande edged Sweet Home by 6.5 points for the Class 4A crown, Crescent Valley won the Class 5A title and Newberg ended Roseburg’s run of six straight Class 6A crowns (the Indians had won 11 of the first 13 state titles since OSAA expanded to six classifications (five for wrestling) in 2007.
+Burns took the Class 3A team title, while La Grande edged Sweet Home by 6.5 points for the Class 4A crown, Crescent Valley won the Class 5A title (and had nine of the 14 individual champions) and Newberg ended Roseburg’s run of six straight Class 6A crowns (the Indians had won 11 of the first 13 state titles since OSAA expanded to six classifications (five for wrestling) in 2007.